64lines/SqliteUtils/README.md

 SQLITEUTILS

 * Utils for Sqlite library easy usage.
-* Methods for make updates and queries easyly
+* Methods for make updates and queries easy